'I Would Do Anything For Her': A German Dad's Search For His Daughter, Taken By ISIS

 Farooqi has coped by joining a support group run by Hayat, a counseling program for radicalized Germans and their families.

-He bonded with a small-town baker whose teenage daughter ran away to Syria to marry an ISIS fighter from the Leipzig area.
+He bonded with a small-town baker whose teenage daughter ran away to Syria to marry an Islamic State fighter from the Leipzig area.
 He carpooled with a Turkish German dad from Hamburg who suffered multiple heart attacks after his daughter married a fighter.

 "We cry together, we laugh together," Farooqi says.
 "We stay together."